cjules0609/VegasAfterglow/README.md

 VegasAfterglow requires the following to build:

 > For Python users, unless you want to build the Python package from source, you can skip this section.
-These system toolsare typically provided by your operating system.
+These system tools are typically provided by your operating system.
 You can skip this section unless your operating system is out of date.

 - **C++20 compatible compiler**:
   - **Linux**: GCC 10+ or Clang 10+